 Elizabeth Landes works tirelessly to enhance the science offerings at Marple Newtown High School (MNHS) in Newtown Square.
 She teaches AP Environmental Science and several levels of biology, including honors, college prep and Keystone Support.
 Landes’ innovative lessons integrate science, technology, engineering and mathematics (STEM), as well as design thinking and cutting-edge classroom technology.
-A scientific role model, particularly for the young women she teaches, Landes takes students to a local hospital to observe live surgical procedures.
+She is a scientific role model, particularly for the young women she teaches.
 Her students at all levels excel.
-Her class average on the 2019 AP biology exam was 4.3 out of 5, with approximately 62% scoring a 5.
+Her class average on the 2019 AP Environmental Science exam was 4.3 out of 5, with approximately 62% scoring a 5.

 Landes earned a Bachelor of Science in biology and a Bachelor of Arts in psychology in 2005, as well as a master’s in education in 2006, from Villanova University.

 Press release: Marple Newtown High School Teacher Elizabeth Landes First in District to Receive $25,000 Milken Educator Award